shinhugh/base/readme.md

 *This section is under construction.*

-## Internal design of user account service
+## Internal design of account service

 *This section is under construction.*